RAgHavj12345/Conscious-Cart-AI-Agent/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the `LICENSE` file for details.
+This project is licensed under the License - see the `LICENSE` file for details.

 ---